1978–79 AC Perugia season: Summary

 A.C.
 Perugia was the first team during the round-robin era to go through the season undefeated, although due to their 19 drawn matches, they finished second in the league.

-The campaign is best recalled as Perugia and the undefeated season of miracles.
-The Grifoni, displaying the prowess of the gryphon – the legendary beast their nickname is derived from – produced a feat never before achieved at the highest level of Italian football: going a season undefeated.
+The campaign is remembered for Perugia’s undefeated season.
+The club completed the season without a loss, a first in top-level Italian football.

-'Never loses, but does not win' is an ill-thought barb often stabbed at this particular Perugia team's fate, and like so many such disparaging comments, although there is an element of truth in it, there also a substantial amount of bitterness from the tifosi of the more established powers in the game that their team did not achieve such a record.
+The phrase "Never loses, but does not win" has been used to describe Perugia's season, reflecting that their unbeaten record did not translate into the league title.

 With just six games of the season remaining, the unlikely title challengers sat just two points behind leaders Milan and still had to host the Rossoneri after gaining a 1–1 draw away earlier in the campaign.
 A win could have ensured that Perugia put themselves in pole position in the run-in.
-However, despite being cheered on by an immensely intimidating atmosphere, the game finished 1–1, with Gianfranco Casarsa's spot kick cancelling out Stefano Chiodi's penalty for Milan minutes earlier.
+However, the game finished 1–1, with Gianfranco Casarsa's spot kick cancelling out Stefano Chiodi's penalty for Milan minutes earlier.
 This result meant that the title was Milan's to lose.

 Despite disappointing draws away to Catanzaro and Hellas Verona in the weeks that followed, Perugia were still in with a chance of final day success providing that Milan lost and Perugia picked up the win away to Bologna.

-Although Salvatore Bagni's brace put the visitors ahead and had their fans dreaming once more, Bologna rallied and fought to a 2–2 draw.
-This result brought an end to the fairytale, but still meant that against the odds, Perugia had mustered a title challenge and ended the season without once tasting defeat.
+Although Salvatore Bagni's brace put the visitors ahead and Bologna rallied and fought back to a 2–2 draw.
+This result ended Perugia's title challenge, though they finished the season undefeated.